Let’s be honest. The holidays are a time to spend.

 Other Holiday Scam Tips

-As we pointed out in our article comparing credit cards and debit cards, credit cards come with a far more forgiving fraud policy.
+Credit cards come with a far more forgiving fraud policy.
 You won’t be liable for fraudulent purchases, a luxury you don’t have with debit cards (you can be on the hook for up to the full amount!).
 So, try to use your credit card whenever you can.

 Also, if you come across a website that seems too good to be true or your instinct tells you something isn’t quite right, take a moment to scan the site and the site’s URL.
 You’ll usually find inconsistencies that reveal the true nature of the site.